-Policy 1.4.2: Evaluate the City's current Landscape Code in comparison to the provisions necessary to bring the Code into full compliance with FF principles and standards.
-The revision should also include stronger requirements for shading of paved surfaces such as walkways, sidewalks and parking lots.
+Policy 1.4.2: Evaluate the City's current Landscape Code in comparison to the requirements for shading of paved surfaces such as walkways, sidewalks and parking lots.

 Florida Friendly (FF) Landscape Irrigation and Design Standards prepared by the Florida Department of Environmental Protection.
-By January 20232016, adopt by ordinance any new or amended public building sites.
+By public building sites.
 Prepare an assessment by January 202248 of landscape improvements needed to ensure the landscapes in all parks and other significant City parcels are Florida Friendly.